Sounds good to me

 Opponents argue that had the gun immunity law been in place, relatives of the victims of the sniper incident in Washington would have been unlikely to win the $2.5m settlement from the dealer who claimed he had lost the weapon used, plus some 200 other guns, to the black market.

+The problem with this logic is that he did break the law by allowing the weapons to enter the black market.
+If he sold it to a qualified buyer, then the weapons didn't enter the black market through him, though if he was selling to unqualified buyers then he was in violation of federal law and civil courts would have been able to pursue him on those charges.
 One thing that I had to laugh at is one article has touch on the fact that Al Gore lost support in rural communities because he advocated gun control.
 People who live in medium to large cities have the luxury of relatively fast response times to emergencies, whereas if you live in the country response time can be 10 minutes or more.
 This is not the police's fault by any means, God knows they try, but basically you are on your own until they arrive.
 Rural citizens realize this and many will keep a firearm for household defense.
 Take that away you do give power to the criminal.

 0 Comments: